RDIL/cakebot.club/blog/2019-11-03-revamps_release.md

 We fixed a lot of bugs that allowed you to run commands without passing needed arguments.
 It is now _required_!!

-## Planned for the Future

-The following item(s) will be added to the bot:

-- Hypixel stats - coming 2020 Q1

 ## :tada: